ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/cookbook_veeam_backup_sap_hana/guide.en-gb.md

 ---
 title: Backing up SAP HANA with Veeam Backup and Replication
-excerpt: "This guide provides instructions for backing up SAP HANA databases using Veeam Backup and Replication and the Veeam Plug-in for SAP HANA."
+excerpt: "This guide provides instructions for backing up SAP HANA databases using Veeam Backup and Replication and the Veeam Plug-in for SAP HANA"
-updated: 2024-09-16
+updated: 2024-09-17
 ---

 ## Objective